carbon-language/carbon-lang/docs/design/generics/overview.md

 parameters, they have compile-time, not runtime, storage.
 You may also have template constant members, with the difference that template constant members can use the actual value of the member in type checking.
-In both cases, these can be initialized with values computed from generic/template arguments, or other things that are effectively constant and/or available at compile time.
+In both cases, these can be initialized with values computed from generic/template parameters, or other things that are effectively constant and/or available at compile time.

 We also support local generic constants in functions: